pycollada/meshtool/README.markdown

 removes them from any scenes
 * ``--strip_unused_sources`` - Strips any source arrays from geometries if they aren't referenced by any primitives
+* ``--adjust_texcoords`` - Adjusts texture coordinates of triangles so that they are as close to the 0-1 range as possible

 Mesh Simplification
 -------------------